About Emergency Medical Conditions

 You can be referred by a medical professional for an EMC evaluation.
 Dr. Gatz is licensed to carry out EMC exams and has extensive experience of performing evaluations, particularly for people who’ve been in car accidents or experienced slip-and-fall injuries.
 After a car accident or slip-and-fall, it is important to seek medical care within 14 day of the accident.

-If you’ve been in an accident or want to know more about EMC certification, call American Interventional Pain Institute today, or schedule a consultation online.
+If you’ve been in an accident or want to know more about EMC certification, call 561-641-0089 to request a consultation today.